-Kris Ade is an accomplished communications and culinary professional, with nearly fifteen years of experience in challenging and diverse work environments—from Parliament Hill in Ottawa to commercial kitchens in Toronto and Winnipeg.
+Kris Ade is an accomplished communications and culinary professional, with nearly 15 years of experience in challenging and diverse work environments—from Parliament Hill and City Hall in Ottawa to commercial kitchens in Toronto and Winnipeg.

 He was most recently the Chef-de-Cuisine of the University of Winnipeg’s Diversity Food Services, overseeing both their catering and campus operations and managing a kitchen brigade of nearly 50 people.
 Among his accomplishments, he implemented a progressive wage structure and standardized employee evaluations, and pushed the organization towards more sustainable and environmentally responsible operational practices, securing national accreditation for the company in the process.